 Donor acquisition is always on the minds of nonprofit professionals.
-Yes, it is important to consistently grow your donor base.
+Yes, it is important to grow your donor base consistently.
 But don’t just cast a wide net and play the numbers game, hoping someone out there will give!
 You can do more to advance your mission if you find supporters who fit your ideal donor profile and already identify with your mission!

 For example, if your organization works to preserve historical sites, you need to appeal to donors who already care about the history of your area.

 You will need to ask yourself what characteristics an ideal donor would have and find people who fit that description.

 You will create more powerful communications and raise more money if you concentrate on acquiring donors who already identify with your mission and fit your ideal donor profile.

 Then, your message can focus on why your nonprofit is the best way for them to make an impact on the causes they care about.

 It starts with understanding your mission.

 You need a more complete understanding of why your organization exists and what makes your work so important before you can determine who will be excited to support you.
 Being in touch with your mission can help you find the best way to talk to donors and show them you’re on the same page.